 Labor Beat Labor issues on Chicago Access Network TV, public access cable television in Chicago.

 The Labor Heritage Foundation provides a list of labor history landmarks in Illinois.
 While somewhat incomplete, the list is a good starting point to review the many labor history landmarks in the state.

 LaborNet LaborNet supports human rights and economic justice for workers by provideing internet services, labor news and information, internet training and website design for union and labor organizations.

 In October, 1996, the Franklin and Eleanor Roosevelt Institute (FERI) launched The New Deal Network (NDN), a research and teaching resource on the World Wide Web devoted to the public works and arts projects of the New Deal.
 NDN is now based at the Institute for Learning Technologies (ILT) at Columbia University.
-Student Activism in the 1930sProfessor Robert Cohen's essay on the American Student Union is supported by dozens of autobiographies, articles, and graphics.

 No Backward Step - The Struggle For Democracy In the Illinois Coal Fields - The companion web site for Greg Boozell's audio documentary on the 1930's Illinois mine war and the Progressive Miners of America.

 The Samuel Gompers Papers - A Documentary History of the American Working Class Sponsored by the University of Maryland-College Park, the National Historical Publications and Records Commission, the National Endowment for the Humanities, and the George Meany Memorial Archives.